jackchengtan/Portfolio/SQL/Projects/Healthcare_Analysis/README_analysis.md

 - a reporting layer to track KPIs
 - an alerting system to monitor failures

-However, stakeholders also need **advanced analytics capabilities** to answer higher-value questions:
+However, stakeholders also need an **advanced analytics layer** to answer higher-value questions across four areas:

+### Demand Analysis
+- What is current daily demand?
+- Which days show overload, high pressure, or underutilisation?
+- Which practices are under the most strain?
+- Which clinicians have the highest workload?
+- Which diagnoses and encounter types are driving demand?
+- How do weekday and monthly demand patterns change over time?

-### Forecasting
+### Predictive Analysis
 - How many patients will we see next week?
 - Which days will experience peak demand?
 - Which practices will be under pressure tomorrow?